PsycheFoundation/psyche/psyche-book/src/enduser/create-run.md

     --run-id [RUN_ID]
 ```

-For more info about a specific user inside of a run, you can also use:
+For more information about a specific user within a run, you can also use:

 ```bash
 psyche-solana-client json-dump-user \